 E-gates at the border

-Eligible travellers from Australia, Canada, Japan, New Zealand, the United States, the EEA and Switzerland are able to use the ePassport gates at 14 ports, both in the UK and at Eurostar terminals at Brussels and Paris.
+Eligible travellers from Australia, Canada, Japan, New Zealand, Singapore, South Korea, the United States, the EEA and Switzerland are able to use the ePassport gates at 15 ports in the UK.
 If you enter via the e-gates you will not receive a stamp in your passport showing your date of entry to the UK.
 You will need to provide evidence of your date of entry when you register at the RCM, such as your travel ticket or boarding pass.